jriz908/jriz908.github.io/README.md

-# vincentxie.com
+# jriz908.github.io
-Source code for vincentxie.com (Does not include assets)
+Source code for jriz908.github.io

 This site is built using AngularJS and Bootstrap.